-There are dozens of people in any given MTT who are playing so poorly that they’re virtually trying to donate you their money.
-So why risk it all by shoving some questionable hand against a good regular?
-You often shouldn’t.
+There are dozens of players in any given MTT who play so poorly that they’re seemingly trying to donate their money.
+So why risk your stack by shoving questionable hands against a good regular?

-It’s always a fine line between allowing yourself to get exploited too much and just being smart.
+There is always a fine line between allowing yourself to be exploited and simply playing smart.
 A good example is trying to figure out an optimal button open raising frequency in the above example against the field.
-I’ve again run a lot of simulations with large player groups, and I’m convinced that you could get away with opening at least 70% of buttons in most scenarios and print a lot of money.
+Again, I’ve run simulations with large player groups, and I’m convinced that you can get away with opening at least 70% of buttons in most scenarios.

-Yet when I look at my database of 1.6 million hands, guess how many of them I’ve opened?
-46 percent.
-While this number is definitely too low (I play 25 tables at a time, which is my excuse), I do think that for most of us, something like 55–60% would probably actually be optimal.
+Yet, when I look at my database of 1.6 million hands, I’ve opened just 46 percent of players.
+While this number is definitely too low (my excuse is I play 25 tables at a time), I think that, for most of us, opening around 55–60% would actually be optimal.
 Not from a direct exploitation standpoint, but in the big picture.

-If I was Doug Polk, I’d probably open 100% of my buttons and defend 95% of my big blinds against random MTT player idiots (ahem!).
-But I’m not, and the fact is that I’m not convinced I wouldn’t make big mistakes in pots where I flop 3rd pair with 85o, or when I need to decide whether or not to double barrel my gutshot with 63s.
+If I was Doug Polk, I’d probably open 100% of my buttons and defend 95% of my big blinds against any random MTT idiot player.
+But, sadly, I’m not Doug Polk, and the fact is I’m not convinced that I wouldn’t make big mistakes in pots where I flop third pair with 85o, or when I need to decide whether or not to double barrel my gutshot with 63s.

-There’s just so much easy money to be made, that unless you’re a world class player, I think it’s sensible to pass up on some of the edges.
+There is so much easy money to be made that, unless you’re a world class player, I think it’s sensible to pass on some of the edges.
 When it comes to shoves, it’s more like the opposite; the bigger edge you have over the field, the less thin shoves you should be making.
 If I were Doug Polk, I’d flat some of the hands that I advocated shoving in the previous example.

-We concluded early into this article that we need 18.9% raw equity to call that 97o.
-I would certainly always flat that hand, and I don’t think it’s close, but I wouldn’t flat 74o, even though that, too, has enough equity against virtually any opening range.
+Earlier in this article we concluded that we need 18.9% raw equity to call with 97o.
+I would certainly always flat that hand—I don’t think it’s close—but I wouldn’t flat 74o, even though that hand also has enough equity against virtually any opening range.

-This is because so often we just don’t get to realize that equity, and when we do see turns and rivers, we often just lose more and more money with our worst hands.
-The 18.9% is almost a meaningless number when there are still three streets left to be played.
+This is because we often don’t get to realize that equity, and when we do see turns and rivers, we often just lose more and more money with our worst hands.
+Raw equity is almost meaningless when there are still three streets left to be played.

-It’s next to impossible to figure out a precisely correct pre-flop range for any hand that could include multi-street play, but I hope that this article at least gave you some idea.
+It’s impossible to figure out a perfectly correct pre-flop range for any hand that could include multi-street play, but I hope this article at least got you started.

 Read more from Miikka Anttonen’s Modern Short Stack Play series: